Congratulations on your decision to join us in Bali for your RYT 200 Hours Yoga Alliance Accredited Yoga Teacher Training Course!🤩

 Think about doing Yoga Teacher Training in Bali and the TYPICAL CHALLENGES faced, then plan your kit accordingly:

-✅You’ll probably need something for release muscles pain during the training.
+- You’ll probably need something to release muscle pain during the training.
 Especially during your first few days as some of you might not be used to practicing two classes of yoga per day.
 Don’t worry we do take it easy with you for the first few days, while we find your level and body strength.

 Must-Have First Aid Kit Items💊

 Deep heat like tiger balm for muscle pain

 Bandages (Band-Aids or “plasters”) of varying sizes come in handy, particularly to cover “hot spots” before they develop into full-blown blisters.